sanvi-verma/To-DoList/README.md

 # To-DoList
-Created a tod-do list with React.js
+Created a to-do list with React.js